 3. Finally, enable travis-ci build for your project

-the change to see how travis-ci works.
+You should make a post, push the change to see how travis-ci works.

 Your blog should be running well now.